floresql/Cheat_Sheets/SQL/10_reporting_tools.md

 # SQL for Reporting Tools Cheat Sheet (Power BI / Tableau / SSRS)

 ## 📌 Description
-SQL patterns and tips for Power BI, Tableau, and SSRS.

-## 🚀 When to Use
-Use when embedding SQL in reporting dashboards or BI tools.

-## 📌 Description
 Tips and patterns for writing SQL when connected to BI tools.
 Use this to optimize dashboard queries and ensure compatibility.